 Posted in: Norgate, North Vancouver Real Estate

-Please visit our Open House at 411 1061 MARINE DR in North Vancouver.
+I have listed a new property at 411 1061 MARINE DR in North Vancouver.

 As most of you have heard, sales in the Vancouver real estate market have been down this year, the numbers vary from area to area.
 The strata market has been soft, while single family homes and building lots have been significantly better, again depending on the area.

 The media types have been talking about a so called bubble, and a correction in the real estate market, as if there will be some dramatic shift in prices one day.
 I believe this is a misnomer.
 To the contrary, we’ve seen small corrections happening every day over the last few months to compensate for the smaller number of sales, as opposed to a sudden price drop.
 So in effect, the correction has already and is already happening on a daily basis.
 This doesn’t mean that it could not correct more, or less as time goes on.
 Some buyers believe that because of the slow market, they should automatically submit low ball offers assuming that home sellers should be desperately trying to sell and escape the market before this correction, however again this is wrong thinking, as there is a good chance that new home sellers entering the market have priced their home correctly, given the current circumstances.